 What About Natural Antibiotics for Cats?

 Cats can be less tolerant to different natural remedies like herbs or extracts than dogs.
 OnPets stresses the importance of researching what natural antibiotics are safe for cats and double-checking the doses.
-Cats have shorter digestive tract than dogs and are more sensitive to some plant toxins.
+Cats have a shorter digestive tract than dogs and are more sensitive to some plant toxins.

 Examples of natural antibiotics for cats are colloidal silver and aloe vera.
 Aloe can help with dry skin and act as a disinfectant to keep cuts and wounds clean.